-Do you want to apply for visa as freelancer in Germany?
-Is great because it’s the ladder to greater independence, creativity, flexibility, and a new way of life.
+Do you want to apply for a visa as a freelancer in Germany?
+It is great because it’s the ladder to greater independence, creativity, flexibility, and a new way of life.
 You may not need an office and a working protocol to follow; you choose the clients and the projects to work for.

 Make some coffee and read through this guide on how to get a visa as a freelancer in Germany.
 It explains the application procedure, whether from within Germany or from your home country.

 Definition of freelancing in Germany and how it works

 A freelancer in Germany is a person who exercises free profession (given in the list below) independently for a period longer than three months; this means it’s not a business, partnership, or being employed/contract.

 If you are contemplating to apply for a visa as a freelancer in Germany, understand the legal environment.
 First, the profession you are pursuing should be a liberal-profession; this defines your eligibility to work in Germany, as ‘Freiberufle.’
 Otherwise, you may have to apply for a visa if your job under a commercial profession.

 Before applying for a visa as a freelancer in Germany, know if the profession is considered freelance in Germany.
 According to EStG §18 act in German tax law, the following professions are listed as a freelance;